Corporate Governance

 The Audit & Risk Committee is chaired by Dr Jonathan Robinson, with Dr Charles Spicer as its other member.
 The Audit & Risk committee has responsibility, as stated in its terms of reference, for considering all matters relating to financial controls, reporting and external audits, the scope and results of the audits, the independence and objectivity of the auditors and keeping under review the effectiveness of the Group’s internal controls and risk management.
 The committee monitors the scope, results and cost-effectiveness of the audit.
 It has unrestricted access to the Group’s auditors.
 In certain circumstances, it is permitted by the Board for the auditors to supply non-audit services (in the provision of tax advice, or non-specific projects where they can add value).
 The committee has approved and monitored the application of this policy in order to safeguard auditor objectivity and independence. - Remuneration Committee

 The Remuneration committee is chaired by Dr Jonathan Robinson, with Dr Charles Spicer as its other member.
 The committee meets at least twice a year.
-The Remuneration Committee has responsibility, as stated in its terms of reference, for making recommendations to the Board on the Company’s policy for remuneration of senior executives, reviewing the performance of executive Directors and senior management and for determining, within agreed terms of reference, specific remuneration packages for each of the executive Directors and members of senior management, including pension rights, any compensation payments and the implementation and operation operation of executive incentive schemes.
+The Remuneration Committee has responsibility, as stated in its terms of reference, for making recommendations to the Board on the Company’s policy for remuneration of senior executives, reviewing the performance of executive Directors and senior management and for determining, within agreed terms of reference, specific remuneration packages for each of the executive Directors and members of senior management, including pension rights, any compensation payments and the implementation and operation of executive incentive schemes.
 The committee administers the Company’s share option scheme and approves grants under the scheme.
 The Chair and the executive Directors are responsible for setting the level of non-executive remuneration - Nominations Committee

-The Committee meets at least once a year.
+The Nominations Committee is chaired by Dr Charles Spicer, with Dr Jonathan Robinson and Dr Ilian Iliev as its other members. - The Committee meets at least once a year.
 The Nominations Committee has responsibility, as stated in its terms of reference, for identifying and nominating, for the approval of the Board, candidates to fill Group Board vacancies as and when they arise, save those appointments as Chair or Chief Executive are matters for the full Board.
 The Committee is responsible for all senior appointments that are made within the Group.

 Principles and Approach